Quality of life indicators - productive or main activity

 - LFS main indicators (lfsi)

-- Employment - LFS adjusted series (lfsi_emp)
+- Unemployment - LFS adjusted series (une)

-- LFS series - Detailed annual survey results (lfsa)
+- LFS series - detailed annual survey results (lfsa)

 - Employment rates - LFS series (lfsa_emprt)

 - Full-time and part-time employment - LFS series (lfsa_empftpt)

 - Population in employment working during unsocial hours - LFS series (lfsa_empasoc)